wzyboy/thdv/README.md

 ## Tips

+The program tries these locations for the telegram-history-dump manifest file on start-up:

+- `~/telegram-history-dump/output/progress.json`
+- `(working directory)/output/progress.json`
+- `(program directory)/output/progress.json`
+- `(program symlink directory)/output/progress.json`

-The program tries to read `./output/progress.json` on start-up.
-If there is none, it prompts your to choose one manually.
+If the program cannot find the file at these locations, it prompts your to choose one manually.
 You could copy / symlink the `output` directory of telegram-history-dump to the program directory; or you could copy / symlink `thdv.py` to the telegram-history-dump directory.
 Either method prevents the program from asking you for file location.